mikeferguson/robot_calibration/README.md

    to be free parameters.
  * error_blocks - These define the actual errors to compare during optimization.
    There are several error blocks available at this time:
-   * camera3d_to_arm - This error block can compute the difference in reprojection between a 3D camera and a kinematic chain which is holding the projected points.
+   * chain3d_to_chain3d - This error block can compute the difference in reprojection between two 3D "sensors" which tell us the position of certain features of interest.
+Sensors might be a 3D camera or an arm which is holding a checkerboard.
+   * chain3d_to_plane - This error block can compute the difference between projected 3d points and a desired plane.
+The most common use case is making sure that the ground plane a robot sees is really on the ground.
+   * plane_to_plane - This error block is able to compute the difference between two planes.
+For instance, 3d cameras may not have the resolution to actually see a checkerboard, but we can align important axis by making sure that a wall seen by both cameras is aligned.
    * outrageous - Sometimes, the calibration is ill-defined in certain dimensions, and we would like to avoid one of the free parameters from becoming absurd.
 An outrageous error block can be used to limit a particular